chinapedia/wikipedia.abstract.en/Page/Maxwell–Boltzmann_distribution.md

 Relaxation to the 2D Maxwell-Boltzmann distribution

-Simulation_of_gas_for_relaxation_demonstration.gif For particles confined to move in a plane, the speed distribution is given by
+For particles confined to move in a plane, the speed distribution is given by

 $P(s < |\vec{v}| < s + ds) = \frac{ms}{kT}\exp\bigg(-\frac{ms^2}{2kT}\bigg) ds$